 We have supplied two software programs which are used with your expanded memory.
 The first program is EMM.SYS.
 It must be installed before the expanded memory can be used.
 The second program is ERAMDISK.SYS, a helpful program for implementing a RAM disk in expanded memory.

 EMM.SYS

-- The MS-DOS driver for managing expanded memory. - For 256K or 512K of expanded memory, the following line must appear in the file CONFIG.SYS: DEVICE=EMM.SYS M3 I0 - For 768K or 1MB of expanded memory, the following line must appear in the file CONFIG.SYS: DEVICE=EMM.SYS M3 10 11
+- The MS-DOS driver for managing expanded memory. - The following line must appear in the file CONFIG.SYS: DEVICE = EMM.SYS M3 I0

 ERAMDISK.SYS